Water Pressure Project: Blessed and Stressed by Water in our Hollers

 The Appalachian mountains are blessed with abundant rain, but many people struggle to get water they can afford for their homes and businesses.
 Extreme weather events, such as floods and droughts, cause devastation and are becoming more frequent and unpredictable.
 All across our country people are concerned about the growing cost of water and sewage infrastructure.
 At present, millions of people lack access to good water and safe sewage services.
 When aging infrastructures need expensive repair, will those most in need get new resources?

-The Pacific Institute and Rural Community Assistance Partnership national research teams provide research and technical information documenting severe weather events, climate trends, and the impact of extreme weather events on water systems.
+The Pacific Institute and Rural Community Assistance Partnership national research teams provide research and technical information documenting severe weather events and trends, and the impact of extreme weather events on water systems.
 Success stories from other regions are shared.
 The ultimate goal is to make sure community perspectives are included in the design and implementation of plans to improve water and sewage infrastructure.
 By addressing the water needs of these underserved communities, LiKEN Knowledge hopes to improve the health and well-being of the residents, and promote sustainable development in the region.